FrontEndFoxes/curriculum/workshop/mini2.md

 So when `Dog` component emits the `remove` event (i.e. on 'Delete' button click), its parent `App` component will call `removeFromFavorites` method (which removes the certain dog from favorites array).

-**🎊You've finished the Bonus chapter 1!🎊**
+**🎊You've finished Supplement 1!🎊**

-## Bonus 2: Add animations
+## Supplement 2: Add animations
-Now let's make our aplication more appealing with adding some animation effects to it.
+Now let's make our application more appealing by adding some animation effects to it.

 ::: tip 💡
 Vue provides a `transition` wrapper component, allowing you to add entering/leaving transitions for any element or component in the following contexts: